Gotta Adapt 'Em All: Joint Pixel and Feature-Level Domain Adaptation for Recognition in the Wild

-In summary, the main contributions of this work are: \begin{tight_itemize} \item{A novel UDA method to adapt at multiple levels from pixel to feature, with insights for each type of adaptation.} \item{For feature-level DA, a connection of DANN to a semi-supervised variant, motivating a novel regularization through domain adversarial entropy minimization.} \item{For pixel-level DA, an attribute-conditioned CycleGAN to translate a single source image into multiple target images with different low-level attributes properties, along with a warping-based image synthesization for identity-preservation across pose translations.} \item{Improved generalization of appearance flow from synthetic to real domains using keypoints as domain bridges.} \item{A new experimental protocol on car recognition in surveillance domain, with detailed analysis of various modules and efficacy of our proposed UDA framework.} \item{State-of-the-art performance on standard UDA benchmarks with our feature-level DA methods.} \end{tight_itemize}
+In summary, the contributions of our work are: \begin{tight_itemize} \item{A novel UDA framework that adapts at multiple semantic levels from feature to pixel, with complementary insights for each type of adaptation.} \item{For feature-level DA, a connection of DANN to a semi-supervised variant, motivating a novel regularization via classification-aware domain adversarial neural network.} \item{For pixel-level DA, an attribute-conditioned CycleGAN to translate a source image into multiple target images with different attributes, along with an warping-based image synthesization for identity-preserving pose translations via a keypoint-based appearance flow.} \item{A new experimental protocol on car recognition in surveillance domain, with detailed analysis of various modules and efficacy of our UDA framework.} \item{State-of-the-art performance on standard UDA benchmarks, such as office-31 and digits, traffic signs adaptation tasks, with our feature-level DA method.} \end{tight_itemize} Due to a large volume of our work, we put additional detail in Section~\ref{sec:supp_gradient}--\ref{supp:cyclegan} of the supplementary material.

-\Section{Related Work} \Paragraph{Unsupervised Domain Adaptation.} Following theoretical developments of domain adaptation~\cite{ben2007analysis,ben2010theory}, a major challenge for UDA problems is to define a proper metric measuring the domain difference.
-The maximum mean discrepancy~\cite{uda-long2013,tzeng2014deep,fernando2015joint,tzeng2015simultaneous,sun2016deep}, which measures the difference based on kernels, and more recently the domain adversarial neural network~\cite{ganin2016domain,bousmalis2016domain,Bousmalis_2017_CVPR,Sohn_2017_ICCV}, which measures the difference using discriminator, have been successful.
-Noticing a similarity in problem settings between UDA and SSL, there have been attempts to better transfer classifier by aligning domains beyond matching global statistics.
-For example, an additional loss formulation such as entropy regularization~\cite{grandvalet2005semi} has been used in addition to domain adversarial loss for efficient label transfer~\cite{long2016unsupervised,luo_nips17_label}.
-We establish a connection between two frameworks by augmenting an instance of SSL based on generative adversarial network (GAN)~\cite{springenberg2015unsupervised,salimans2016improved,dai2017good} and further extend to combine techniques in a unified framework.
+\Section{Related Work} \Paragraph{Unsupervised Domain Adaptation.} Following theoretical developments of domain adaptation~\cite{ben2007analysis,ben2010theory}, a major challenge is to define a proper metric measuring the domain difference.
+The maximum mean discrepancy~\cite{uda-long2013,tzeng2014deep,fernando2015joint,tzeng2015simultaneous,sun2016deep}, which measures the difference based on kernels, and the domain adversarial neural network~\cite{ganin2016domain,bousmalis2016domain,Bousmalis_2017_CVPR,Sohn_2017_ICCV,sohn_iclr19}, which measures the difference using discriminator, have been successful.
+Noticing the similarity in problem settings between UDA and SSL, there have been attempts to combine ideas from SSL.
+For example, entropy minimization~\cite{grandvalet2005semi} has been used in addition to domain adversarial loss~\cite{long2016unsupervised,luo_nips17_label}.
+Our feature-level DA is built on DANN by resolving issues of discriminator in discovering modes in the feature space.
+Our formulation also connects tightly to SSL and we explain why entropy minimization is essential for DANN.